ms1-learner/cpp-01-project-en/SUBMISSION.md

 A project is a crucial part of the MS1 learning experience that allows you to strengthen your understanding of the content covered in a module by giving you the chance to apply what you've learned to a problem that closely simulates a real-world situation.
 Some projects are completed individually, giving you a chance to create a complex program start to finish on your own.
 Other projects are completed as a group, providing you with a collaborative experience that is similar to working in a real development team.

 ## Accessing Projects
 At the end of each module, you’ll find an instructions page for that module's project.
 The instructions page will contain a link to the project repository on GitHub.
-The repository may be a blank placeholder, or may contain some resources you will need to complete the project.
+The repository may be a blank placeholder, or it may contain some resources you will need to complete the project.

 The general link structure will be something like the following: